 (Cisco Press, 2006) by Eric Geier , used by permission

 Dual band N and AC routers provide access to the 5 GHz band.
 The channels in this band are also 20 MHz wide.
-But because the frequency range that the band is allowed to use is greater than in 2.4 GHz, the channels can be spaced further apart and don’t overlap.
 Figure 2 shows the complete list of channels in the 5 GHz band.
+Because the frequency range the band is allowed to use is greater than in 2.4 GHz, the channels can be spaced further apart and don’t overlap.
+The lack of overlap means you can set your router to any of the 5 GHz channels your router shows.

 Figure 2: 5 GHz band channel list

-Because some of the frequencies are shared by public safety services like police radio and radar, only channels 36, 40, 44, 48, 149, 153, 157 and 161 are used by most N or AC routers.
+Because some of the frequencies are shared by public safety services like police radio and radar, only channels 36, 40, 44, 48, 149, 153, 157 and 161 are used by most dual-band routers.
 (Some routers throw in Channel 165 for good measure.)

-Those 20 and 40 MHz bandwidth modes I told you about earlier really refer to how many channels the router is simultaneously using.
-20 MHz mode means it is using only one channel; 40 MHz mode means it is using two.
-The 80 MHz mode used by draft AC gear uses—you guessed it—four channels.
-So you can see Why 802.11ac Will Kill The 5 GHz Wi-Fi Band as these products come into mainstream use.
+Those 20 and 40 MHz bandwidth modes mentioned earlier really refer to how many channels the router is simultaneously using.
+20 MHz mode means it is using only one channel, 40 MHz mode means it is using two and 80 MHz mode uses four channels.

-The advantage that 40 MHz mode provides is higher throughput.
-But because it eats up more channels, it can increase interference for nearby networks, which reduces throughput and, in extreme cases, wireless connection reliability.
-This is why most N routers have an "Auto 20/40" mode instead of a 40 MHz mode.
+The advantage of higher bandwidth modes is higher throughput.
+But with only three non-overlapping channels, 40 MHz channels in 2.4 GHz can increase interference with nearby networks, which reduces throughput and, in extreme cases, wireless connection reliability.
+This is why N routers have an "Auto 20/40" mode.

-Properly designed, i.e. compliant with the IEEE 802.11 spec and with Wi-Fi Alliance Certification requirements, routers are supposed to detect any interfering networks and fall back to using 20 MHz mode.
-Manufacturers also have the option of not supporting 40 MHz operation in 2.4 GHz at all, which is the choice Apple has made for some of its wireless products.
+Properly designed, i.e. compliant with the IEEE 802.11 spec and with Wi-Fi Alliance Certification requirements, routers are supposed to detect any interfering 2.4 GHz networks and fall back to using 20 MHz mode.
+Manufacturers also have the option of not supporting 40 MHz operation in 2.4 GHz at all, which is the choice Apple originally made, but no longer does.

 There are no such limitations on 40 MHz (or 80 MHz) mode operation in 5 GHz.
-Which is why some manufacturers default their routers to 40 or 80 MHz mode in that band.
+So most AC routers default to 80 MHz bandwidth mode in 5 GHz.

 Throughput & Range

-That’s why the wireless performance testing we do for our Charts and Rankers uses a "clean" RF environment (no other networks or devices operating), the same test locations and the same test clients.
+That’s why the wireless performance testing we do for our Charts and Rankers uses a "clean" RF environment and standard test client.
 Keeping as many things constant as we can, provides the best relative comparison among products available anywhere.

 20 MHz B/W